Showing posts with label health & illness. Show all posts

 I hope and pray for you that otherwise all is well with you.
 All is well with me too despite the trials of life, and often, because of these trials...
 God has been giving me some amazing graces after two and a half years of doing the Spiritual Exercises of Saint Ignatius of Loyola....

 Recently, I really enjoyed spending three weeks at Madonna House Apostolate Training Center in Combermere ON, which included Holy Week and the Easter Octave.
 You would really love the faith community there.
-I forget now, are you still single or married?
-If married, the wife would probably enjoy the experience as well.
-Guests are called "working guests" because they accept donations but they charge no fee, whether people stay for a week, a month, or a year, but they do expect all lay men and women guests to participate fully in the life of the community - prayers, meals, manual labour, Holy Mass, and recreation....
+Are you single or married?
+If married, your spouse would probably enjoy the experience as well.
+Guests are called "working guests" because MHA accepts donations but charges no fee, whether people stay for a week, a month, or a year, and they do expect all lay men and women guests to participate fully in the life of the community - prayers, meals, manual labour, Holy Mass, and recreation....
 Guests sleep in dormitories for women or for men.
-Priest guests, especially elders, are a bit more free to do manual labour or not because they know how much priests work hard and are in need of a rest.
+Priest guests, especially elders, are a bit more free to do manual labour or not because they know how much priests are exhausted when they come and are very much in need of a rest.

 I join you in giving thanks to God for the wonderful graces and progress with which the Lord has been blessing you in your life.
 How do I know this?
 It is unlikely that you would be reading this if it were otherwise.
 Even the most difficult and painful, lonely human existence has blessings, most of which we don't even realize or notice.
 It has taken me over forty years to realize such blessings as my heart beating and my lungs breathing, over which I have no control at all.